softlayer/softlayer-python/docs/cli/vs/placement_group.rst

 vs placementgroup create
 ------------------------
-This command will create a placement group
+This command will create a placement group.

 ::